 By Ryan Stolz, Media Relations Staff

 It’s been nearly seven years since Superstorm Sandy wreaked lasting havoc throughout the New York-New Jersey region.
-But for Gerald McCarty, director of the Port Authority Office of Emergency Management (OEM), the next devastating storm is always potentially right around the corner.
+But for Gerard McCarty, director of the Port Authority Office of Emergency Management (OEM), the next devastating storm is always potentially right around the corner.

 To better prepare for the next Sandy-level storm and destructive surge, McCarty and his team are continually working to put the Port Authority in the best position to respond.

 “As far as warning and the preparation that we have a storm coming, I think we’re in a better world today,” McCarty said.

 McCarty credits this ‘better world’ to the Port Authority’s partnership with the Stevens Institute of Technology’s Davidson Laboratory.
 Established five years ago, the partnership has helped produce innovative forecasting models that more accurately detect early signs of serious flooding caused by rain and storm surge.

 Weather forecasters say the Atlantic hurricane season is expected to remain relatively quiet through the end of August.
 But the more intense fall season could be another story, with predictions of fierce storms that underscore the importance of collaboration between OEM and Stevens.